zntrio/solid/README.md

 > It's like driving a car that requires you to know how engine work and how
 > the car is built.
 But the only thing you want is to drive your car.
->
-> I don't like this idea to be honest.

 OIDC is offered as a developer framework, but it's true to say that not all developers are aware of security problems.
 Also, OIDC is often criticized in